Orwell Astronomical Society (Ipswich)

 The second night was cloudy at first but cleared up later on, and again we were able to share some fascinating sights of the night sky with visitors.
 There was much informal discussion with visitors about the merits of various beginners' telescopes, and how much it was necessary to spend on optical equipment to make a start in astronomy.
 (Very little, in our opinion!)
 This is a subject that OASI intends to develop further.
 Fifty-one visitors attended.

 Following the event, the OASI Committee spent much time pondering why numbers of visitors had been so low, much less than on previous open evenings with comparable sky conditions.
-We concluded that it was likely due to the very successful observatory tours run by OASI Treasurer, Paul Whiting, FRAS monthly during the winter season: these appear to be satisfying much of the demand by members of the public to visit the Observatory.
+We concluded that it was likely due to the very successful observatory tours run monthly during the winter season by Treasurer, Paul Whiting, FRAS: these appear to be satisfying much of the demand by members of the public to visit the Observatory.
 As a result, the Committee decided not to hold another open evening until we have re-assessed the need for them, in early-2016.

 The photo to right shows observers setting up on the playing field at the front of the Observatory, prior to doors opening.
 It was taken with very low ambient light levels, hence shows little detail.
-Stars can be discerned above the Orwell Park School building.
+Stars are visible above the Orwell Park School building.

 James Appleton